 - If you’re a returning citizen, then you must have lived abroad for at least one year.

-- The vehicle must have been owned and registered for six months.
+- Owned and registered for six months.

 Should you take advantage of this duty exemption, do keep this in mind.
 You will be prohibited from selling your vehicle for a period of one year.